zhuyf8899/zhuyf8899.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>

+- *2023.12*: &nbsp; I have joined as a editorial board member of the [Information Fusion](https://www.sciencedirect.com/journal/information-fusion/about/editorial-board).
 - *2023.10*: &nbsp; We have organized a special issue entitiled "Applied Artificial Intelligence Approach: Intelligent Data Processing and Mining with Online Behaviors" on [Electronics](https://www.mdpi.com/journal/electronics/special_issues/D3L8Y3L5S7), and we warmly welcome submissions!
 - *2023.09*: &nbsp; As an assistant professor, I joined in the School of Computer Science, Beijing University of Posts and Telecommunications, and worked closely with <a href='https://teacher.bupt.edu.cn/songmeina/zh_CN/index.htm'>Prof. Meina Song</a>,  <a href='https://teacher.bupt.edu.cn/ouzhonghong/zh_CN/index.htm'>Prof. Zhonghong Ou</a>, and  <a href='https://teacher.bupt.edu.cn/ehaihong/zh_CN/index.htm'>Prof. Haihong E</a>.